 Vocation: The work that you are "called" to do.
 From the Latin vocare, meaning "voice," a vocation implies the voice of God or the Divine.
-Our vocation is the work we do which aligns with our deepest sense of self and purpose.
-Regardless of whether we ever get paid for this work, our vocation points us to our sense of purpose.
+Our vocation is the work we do which aligns with our deepest sense of self.
+Regardless of whether we ever get paid for this work, vocation points us to our purpose.

 Calling: A strong inner impulse or urge toward a particular course of action.
-While often used synonymously with "vocation," a "calling" is much more broad, in that it may encompass actions that we would not normally categorize as "work."
-We may be called to a particular place, to a way of life, to a sacrificial action, or to a particular relationship.
-We may even feel called to a course of action that we don't necessarily like, or that is difficult or uncomfortable for us in some way, sensing some deeper purpose in it.
+While often used synonymously with "vocation," a "calling" is much more broad.
+It may encompass things that we would not normally categorize as "work."
+We can be called to a particular place, a sacrificial action, a certain relationship, or a way of life.
+We can even be "called" to undertake a course of action that we don't necessarily want to do, simply because we sense some deeper value in it.

-The truth is, you don't have to be in a job you feel "called" to in order to lead a meaningful life.
-Also, having a successful or meaningful career won't automatically provide you with a sense of fulfillment or purpose.
-To understand the big picture of how our work, our livelihood, and our sense of purpose fit together, it helps to first understand the difference between a few basic terms:
+The truth is, you don't have to be in a job you feel "called" to in order to lead a meaningful life!
+Also, having a successful or meaningful career doesn't automatically provide you with a sense of fulfillment or purpose.
+To understand the big picture of how work, livelihood, and our sense of purpose all fit together, it can be helpful first to clarify the differences between a few basic terms:

-Because we live in a culture that values money, earning, profit, and success above all else, our lives are constantly defined by what we "do" for a living - our work, our achievements, and our level of professional advancement.
+Because we live in a culture that values money, earning, profit, and success, our lives are constantly being defined by what we "do" for a living - our work, our achievements, our income, and our level of professional advancement.
 But it is important to realize that our vocation may not necessarily correlate with our job, career, or livelihood.
-In certain cases, it may even be preferable not to conflate one's vocation with one's professional life, since our deepest sense of purpose cannot always be monetized, or expressed within a single career path that is available within the existing culture.
-For some people, having a job that occupies a set amount of time - where they can "clock out" at the end of the day - is an ideal situation because it offers the stability and the security to focus on other activities and pursuits that give their life joy and meaning.
+In many cases, it may be preferable not to conflate one's vocation with one's professional life, since our deepest sense of purpose cannot always be monetized or expressed within a single career path that is available within an existing culture.
+For some people, having a job that occupies a set amount of time - where they can "clock out" at the end of the day - is an ideal situation, because it offers the stability and the security to focus on other activities and pursuits that give their life joy and meaning.
 For others, having a profession that aligns with their sense of purpose is an important value.
-For many, these priorities will naturally change over time.
+For many people, these priorities shift over time.

 Who we are is about so much more than what we do to pay the rent.
 Ultimately, vocation is about how we are uniquely called to give and receive love.
-It can be difficult in our cultural context to remember that we are human be-ings (not human do-ings!).
-When we take the time to pause, and quietly reflect on the inherent value of life, then we begin to find our way into deeper questions of purpose, like:
+It can be difficult in our cultural context to remember that we are human be-ings, not human do-ings!
+When we take time to pause and quietly reflect on the inherent value of life, then we can begin to find our way into deeper questions of purpose, like:

 Who am I really?